railsbridge/railsbridge-virtual-machine/README.md

 ## Future improvements

-* Make a Torrent out of the Vagrant box.
+* Put the Railsbridge Boston Virtual Machine download on S3 and/or torrents
 * Put all installers and VM on USB keys.
 Figure out space required.
 * Test on all likely laptop models.
 AMD CPUs may be an edge case.